Haghrah/ddeint/README.md

 <img src="/images/Ex1_Equation.png" width="256">

-As it can be seen three history functions for each state variable is needed.
-Also, there is two delay values 1 and 0.2 in the equations.
-In order to write the model function we should write the code below:
+As it can be seen three history functions for state variables are needed.
+Also, there are two delay values 1 and 0.2 in the equations.
+In order to write the model function we can use the code below:

 ```python
 from ddeint import ddeint